 …As we approached the dogs saw us and started howling excitedly.

 It was surprising that on the utterly featureless icecap we were not able to see Dog Camp until we were just a mile away.
 It seemed like forever before the specks on the horizon resolved themselves into tents and other recognizable objects.
 As we approached the dogs saw us and started howling excitedly.
-There were thirty-six of them and they made an incredible racket.
+There were thirty-two of them and they made an incredible racket.
 They were looking forward to seeing new faces as much as we were.
 Both Sigrid, our guide for the balance of the trip, and Salo, the native Greenlander in charge of the dogs, came out to greet us smiling from ear to ear.
 It was a wonderful welcome.
 The fact that Salo spoke not a word of English and us not a word of Greenlandic made no difference at all.